 - Write an auto mechanic resume objective that works like a mini-version of your resume.

-- Add other resume sections like certifications or volunteering to show you’re not a bad hiring risk.
+- Add other resume sections to your diesel mechanic resume.
+Use certifications or volunteering to show you’re not a bad hiring risk.

 Got questions on how to write good resumes for mechanic jobs?
 Not sure how to put mechanic on a resume?
 Leave a comment.
 We’ll be happy to reply!